Overwatering Tradescantia: Soggy Roots in a Plant That Likes Moisture

 Watering before the soil has dried to the appropriate level

 Tradescantia's rapid, node-by-node growth habit and its native range across humid tropical and subtropical parts of the Americas create a temptation to water frequently — it grows fast and likes moisture, so keep it wet, right?
-In practice, 'consistent moisture' means the soil stays evenly moist throughout — never dry, never soggy.
-A finger test to 1 inch depth should find just-moist soil before each watering; if it's still wet or damp at that depth, don't water yet.
-Watering before the soil processes the previous round creates the waterlogged conditions that rot the fine roots at each stem node.
+In practice, consistent moisture means the soil stays evenly moist throughout, never dry, never soggy.
+A finger test to about one inch depth should find just-moist soil before each watering; if it's still wet or damp at that depth, don't water yet.
+Watering before the soil has processed the previous round creates the waterlogged conditions that rot the fine roots at each stem node.

 Pot without adequate drainage, or a cache pot trapping water at the base

 A decorative hanging basket or cache pot without its own drainage holes is a common overwatering trap for Tradescantia specifically, since the genus is so often displayed trailing from a hanging container.
-Water with nowhere to drain pools invisibly at the base of the liner, keeping the lowest roots sitting wet even when the visible surface soil looks and feels appropriately dry.
+Water with nowhere to drain pools invisibly at the base of the liner, keeping the lowest roots sitting wet even when the visible surface soil looks and feels appropriately dry to the touch.

 Mix that has broken down and compacted with age

-A potting mix left in place for a couple of years without refreshing tends to compact and drain more slowly than when new, particularly the peat-heavy mixes commonly used for Tradescantia.
-The same watering routine that worked fine on fresh mix can become effectively overwatering once the mix itself has degraded and stopped draining as quickly.
+A potting mix left in place for a couple of years without refreshing tends to compact and drain more slowly than when it was new, particularly the peat-heavy mixes commonly used for Tradescantia.
+The same watering routine that worked fine on fresh mix can become effectively overwatering once the mix itself has degraded and stopped draining as quickly as it originally did.

 How to Fix It